 Can I still get the Arkadelphia Promise if I have received state or federal student aid?

 If you receive state or federally funded financial aid (example: Pell Grant, GO!
-Scholarship, etc.), those awards will be applied to tuition and mandatory fees first, followed by the Arkansas Academic Challenge (Lottery) Scholarship.
-IF there is a balance after those awards have been applied then the Arkadelphia Promise will pay up to $2,000 per semester for freshmen.
-The Arkadelphia Promise will help minimize the cost of attending college and help Arkadelphia students through the college-going process.
-Please refer to the chart on the Seniors page for more details.
+Scholarship, etc.), those awards will be applied to tuition and mandatory fees first, followed by the Arkansas Academic Challenge Scholarship (lottery).
+IF there is a balance after those awards have been applied then the Arkadelphia Promise will pay the difference.

 Students may not choose the order in which aid is applied to their bill (for example, you cannot apply the lottery scholarship and the Promise scholarship together to pay for tuition and mandatory fees and use the Pell grant to pay for room and board).
 Federal/state laws and universities dictate how financial aid is stacked.

 What Opportunities Do You Want For Your Child When They Grow Up?

 Watching your child grow up, you’ve worked hard to provide them with every opportunity to accomplish great things for themselves and their community.
 The Arkadelphia Promise can help with his or her goal of earning a college degree and thereby pursuing a future career.
 It is a promise to remove the financial obstacles of higher education so he or she can continue to dream big and work hard after high school.

 Who is Eligible for the Arkadelphia Promise Scholarship and what does it pay for?